Justice, justice you shall pursue (Deuteronomy 16:20)

 Kibbitz & Kraft

 Kibbitz & Kraft meets once a week (except when Shishim is meeting) to work on projects to support Mitzvah Day and other temple and social action projects.
 Projects include teaching dolls and activity bags for Nationwide Children’s Hospital, walker bags for Heritage House and no-sew blankets for temple member newborns.
 They also collect used grocery bags from the congregation and transform them into sleeping mats fro the homeless.

 Mitzvah Day Planning Committee

 Mitzvah Day is Social Action committee’s largest Tikkun Olam project.
 Addressing various issues of Tzaar Baalel Chayim(kindness to animals), Hiddur P’nai Zaken (caring for the elderly), Ma’akhil R’evin (feeding the hungry), and H’ahavta L’reyacha (Loving one’s Neighbors).
 Mitzvah Day seeks to create a congregational community of caring and justice with various projects in an effort to repair the world .
 Mitzvah Day may be off site in community parks or agencies, fully onsite, or a combination with large efforts made to engage as many congregants as possible.
 Completely on site in 2013, new projects included sorting toiletries and blankets for foster children, making a Tikkun Olam quilt, beautifying Beth Tikvah’s library and yard, making dogs for toys to go with the biscuits, along with various favorite projects from previous years such as lunches for the homeless.
 In 2013, it was combined with Earth Day (see below).

-Organized by members of B.R.E.A.D., these are held three times a year and draw both Temple and community donors.
+Organized by Beth Tikvah members, Blood Drives are held at least three times a year and draw both Temple and community donors.

 Social Action Committee